Dependency Pairs for Expected Innermost Runtime Complexity and Strong Almost-Sure Termination of Probabilistic Term Rewriting: ADP Processors

 \subsection{Probability Removal Processor}

-Our framework may yield ADP (sub)problems with non-probabilistic structure, i.e., where every ADP has the form $\ell \to \{1:r\}^{m}$.
+Our framework may also yield ADP (sub)problems with non-probabi\-lis\-tic structure, i.e., where every ADP has the form $\ell \to \{1:r\}^{m}$.
 Then, the \emph{probability removal processor} can switch to ordinary (non-probabilistic) DT problems for complexity analysis from \cite{noschinski2013analyzing}.

 These DT problems have four components $(\P, \SSS, \K, \R)$: a set of dependency tuples $\P$, the subset $\SSS \subseteq \P$ that is counted for complexity, a subset $\K$ whose complexity has already been taken into account (see \Cref{K-Component}), and a set of rewrite rules $\R$.